-2. National Seeds of Native Health Annual Conference on Native American Nutrition.
+National Seeds of Native Health Annual Conference on Native American Nutrition.
 Information obtained at this conference will allow ONAPA to better understand specific nutrition and food needs of the 23 tribes, pueblos, and nations that comprise about 11% of the New Mexico population.
 This conference will discuss the current state of Indigenous and academic scientific knowledge about Native nutrition and food science, and identify best practices on health and nutrition, as well as provide an opportunity to learn how other states address health and nutrition in Indian country.
 This information will be shared with the State Agency and implementing agencies to better implement effective and efficient policy, system, and environmental change efforts in NM's tribal communities.

-- 1. Washington DC or - 2.
-To be determined.
+1. To be determined.
+Washington DC ASNNA

-- 1. Up to two or - 2.
-Up to two
+1. Up to two